 - The business may require a commercial loan to purchase new machinery.

 - The upgrade of the existing business facilities or the purchase of new property may also be necessary.

 - Further business expansion at various sites or establishing a new plant may require it.

 - The company may also need funds to invest in the new product line.

 Commercial Loans for Small Business

-- Small businesses are restricted from arranging finance through the bond market and equity market.
+- Small businesses are restricted from arranging finance through the bond and equity markets.
 Thus, they cannot raise finance directly from the public.
 Commercial loans come to the rescue with a higher upfront cost.

-- Proprietary firms and partnerships prefer commercial loans due to ease of availability and lower documentation.
+- Proprietary firms and partnerships prefer commercial loans due to easy availability and lower documentation.
 In addition, since collateral is already provided, there are lower challenges in approving such loans.